neljson/Turtle-Trivia/README.md

 **How to play:**
 1. **Start the server:** Run the `server.py` script.
 2. **Connect clients:** Run the `client.py` script on two different machines or terminals.
 3. **Play the game:** Two players are presented with 10 turtle questions.
-After 10 rounds, the player with the most correct answers wins!
+After 10 rounds, the first player to asnwer 5 correct answers wins!

 **Rules and Logistics**
 * All game interactions are within the terminal.
 * The server will contain a local repository of trivia questions and their correct answers.
 * The game will require the connection of two clients or users in order to play the game
 * The same question will be presented to both clients.
 The server will wait until both players respond before proceeding.
-* There will be a timeout feature of 30 seconds.
-If the user has not selected an answer within 30 seconds, that user will not receive any points for that question.
+* There will be a timeout feature of 20 seconds.
+If the user has not selected an answer within 20 seconds, that user will not receive any points for that question.
 The server scores the other responding user and then proceeds to the next question.
 * The first player to get 5 questions correct will be declared the winner.
 * A draw will be determined if both users reached 5 correct answers at the same time.